rdtclark/daily-pager/README.md

 ## Design Decisions

+### The Template Design Pattern

+The app uses the this design pattern to create a base PDF with the correct fonts, font_sizes and page size `TemplatePdf.rb`.

+Then when generating an actual Journal PDF, this inherits the template and creates the actual page content.

+This logic would extend nicely to make additional journal content in a modular way such as habit trackers or other optional extras.

+[Go here](pdfs/) to see how the PDFs are created using this.

+### Journal Content

 The structure of the app is made from a series of many-to-many relationships to the main "Journal" class.

 As you can see in the database diagram.
 Each Journal has for example many "quotes" through the "journal_quotes" table.